MoRiArTy2003/HemantGharat-Portfolio/README.md

-# Maegan Guerette - Artist Portfolio Website
+# Hemant Gharat - Artist Portfolio Website

 A modern, responsive artist portfolio website inspired by contemporary design principles.
 This website showcases artwork, provides information about the artist, and offers multiple ways for visitors to get in touch.